 Electrical Power Distribution - Technical Diploma

 Qualified line technicians are needed to install, maintain, and operate the complex network of power lines and cables that supply electric energy to residential, commercial, and industrial customers.
 Electrical Power Distribution prepares students with classroom and hands-on training in all phases of power line construction and maintenance.
 Students must be willing to work in a diverse work environment in all weather conditions and be comfortable at heights.
+This program runs on an alternate schedule, beginning with the summer semester.

 How do I get started in this program?